jocap/jumpinline.vim/README.md

 **Note:**

-- *jumpinline.vim* works in normal, visual and select mode
+- *jumpinline.vim* currently only works in normal mode
 - All keys can be configured
 - The plugin requires [vim-submode](https://github.com/kana/vim-submode) to function properly (it can be used without it, but it wouldn't be very useful)